Benefits of Nature for Your Mental Health

 Written by

-The events of the past two and a half years have had a major impact on all our lives, but children and young people were significantly affected given the sudden changes to their education, work, relationships and routine.
+The events in recent years have had a major impact on all our lives, but children and young people were significantly affected given the sudden changes to their education, work, relationships and routine.
 Many of our volunteers are young people who have been affected mentally by the current economic and environmental crisis.
 The pandemic also caused increased mental health problems in this group.

 No matter your age, connecting to friends, family and others is vital to psychological wellbeing.
 But in-person connection can often be neglected or substituted with virtual communication or online distractions.
 These may provide entertainment but are not the same as in-person interaction.
 Therefore, it’s important to get people focusing on improving relationships and maintaining meaningful connections.